 London Green Directory

 The Green Directory provides information on environmentally friendly products and services available in the London area.
-Several tips are included as well as agencies to contact for additional information.
-We also encourage your suggestions for any additions, revisions or improvements as we develop this resource onto TREA’s website for easier access.
+Several tips are included as well as agencies or businesses to contact for additional information.
+We encourage your suggestions for any additions or revisions as it is a living document always being updated.

-The purpose of this resource is to encourage you to become more informed and to help you identify “green” products and services that suit your needs and that are the least destructive to the environment.
+The purpose of this resource is to encourage you to become more informed and to help you identify “green” products and services that suit your needs.

 Try to consider the following when contemplating any purchase: